The Cat-Eared Historian Mage on the Crumbling Planet

-“This is no time for jokes,” the guard spat.
+“This is no time for jokes.”
+The guard’s outburst caused the mages to flinch.
 “Violent crimes are beginning to increase in the cities closest to Settlement 266.
 There’s a small but growing minority likening it to a cancer, and calling for the cities to be destroyed before it can spread further.”

 “We understand how grim the situation is,” Basttias assured him.
 “Humor is just how we keep our spirits up in the face of… everything.”

-“If you find committing taboos to be humorous,” the counselor said, “we may have to re-evaluate your position.”
+“If you find committing taboos to be humorous,” the counselor said, “we may have to re-evaluate your positions.”

 “So that catboy thing,” the guard said, “it’s some kind of sexual fetish?”